YukiYotsu/UHAILab/Documentation/specification.md

 I will apply **Damerau-Levensthein distance** to compare the distance.
 The vocabulary can be stored in a **Trie** (prefix tree) data structure.
 And my spell check will consider **keyboard adjacency**, which will improve the quality of correctly-spelled phrases.

 ## What inputs does my program take, and how are they used?
-My program takes user's program to analyze.
-And also, it accepts input from the mouse and keyboard, and these operations are used to select applications for the target program, operate the program itself, and view analysis results.
+My program takes user's text (sentences, documents, etc.) to analyze.
+And also, it accepts input from the mouse and keyboard, and these operations are used to select a specific word or phrases, execute spellchecking, and view analysis results.

 ## References
 [1] Python Software Foundation, https://docs.python.org/3/reference/grammar.html